 SERC, Chennai, has proposed to help the survivors in structural assessment of damaged buildings and would suggest repairs/remedial measures.
 NIO scientists are working on a system to detect earthquakes below the ocean floor.

-NGRI’s Seismological Observatory recorded the earthquake and its after-shocks.
-It continues to monitor the area and provides information so that appropriate action may be taken and loss to life and property minimised.
+NGRI’s Seismological Observatory recorded the earthquake and its aftershocks.
+It continues to monitor the area and provides information so that appropriate action may be taken and loss to life and property minimized.

 3. CSIR Achievements in Avionics: